 In many ways, America is the land of plenty and most U.S. households have consistent, dependable access to enough food for active, healthy living – they are food secure.
-But a growing number of Americans experience hunger or food insecurity at times during the year, meaning that their access to adequate food is limited by a lack of money and other resources.
-Many people believe that the problems associated with hunger are confined to small pockets of society, certain areas of the country, or certain neighborhoods, but the reality is much different.
+But, across the country, many others experience food insecurity at times during the year, meaning that their access to adequate food is limited by a lack of money or other resources.
+It’s a myth that hunger is confined to small pockets of society, certain areas of the country, or certain neighborhoods.
+Hunger is, in fact, everywhere.

-- According to the U.S. Census, 82,951 people in Worcester County (10.3 percent of the population) live at or below the poverty level.
-The federal poverty level for a family of four in 2012 was $23,050.
+- According to the latest U.S. Census, 89,860 people in Worcester County (11.4 percent of the population) live at or below the poverty level.
+Of these, 14.7 percent are children.

 - Not all people living in poverty are food insecure.

 - Some people living above the poverty line are food insecure.
 Their incomes are insufficient to enable them to afford food alongside other expenses.

 - 8.8% of the population of Worcester County is food insecure according to Feeding America’s latest Map the Meal Gap report.